ranja-sarkar/stats/statistical models/readme.md

 The two broad categories of statistical models - generative and discriminative actually tie back to the **two cultures of statistical modeling** explained in the paper: https://github.com/ranja-sarkar/stats/blob/main/papers/breiman.pdf

-**One culture assumes a given stochastic (non-deterministic) model generates data, and model parameters are estimated from the data.
-The other culture treats data mechanism as unknown, and uses an algorithmic model to find a function that operates on independent variables (predictors) to estimate the response or target variable.**
+**One culture assumes a given stochastic (non-deterministic) model generates data, and parameters are estimated from the data - Data Model.**

+**The other culture treats data mechanism as unknown, and uses an algorithm to find a function that operates on predictors to estimate a response - Algorithmic model.**

 **Discriminative models** assume a functional form of P(y|X) and estimate the response from the data using this function. **Logistic regression** (supervised machine learning) is perhaps the best example of a discriminative model.
 Logistic regression can be considered as the linear regression of classification models.
 While linear regression is used to predict a continuous dependent variable (target), logistic regression discriminates between two or more classes of the target. **Support Vector Machine (SVM)** is another example.
 SVM has applications in both regression and classification problems.
 An n-dimensional space containing datapoints is divided into classes using support vectors, and the decision boundary is called a hyperplane.
 Other examples of discriminative models are kNN, random forest.
 These models are also effective for (supervised) deep learning tasks like CNNs (image recognition, computer vision) and RNNs (time-series analysis, NLP).